Mirror (group): 2021–2022: Rising popularity and commercial success

-2022 Concert Accident

-On 28 July 2022, during the fourth of the twelve planned concerts at the Hong Kong Coliseum, a large overhead video screen fell down onto backup dancer, Moses “Mo” Li Kai-yin, 27, leaving him in critical condition.
+On 28 July 2022, during the fourth of the twelve planned shows at the Hong Kong Coliseum, a large overhead video screen fell down onto backup dancer, Moses "Mo" Li Kai-yin, 27, leaving him in critical condition.
 Li suffered serious damage to his nerves and remains in hospital, but his condition has improved over time.
 The accident also left a second backup dancer injured, Chang Tsz-fung, who had injuries to his pelvis and cervical spine.
-The concert was immediately halted and organisers announced the cancellation of remaining concerts.
+The concert was immediately halted and organisers announced the cancellation of remaining shows.
 Safety concerns had already been raised early on after dancer, Zisac Law Tak-chi, was reportedly injured during rehearsal, and member of Mirror, Frankie Chan, fell off stage two days prior to the accident.

-The HKSAR Government has set up a task force to look into the matter.
+The HKSAR Government set up a task force to look into the matter.
 The Leisure and Cultural Services Department released the investigation report in November 2022.

-Comeback

-On 10 October 2022, Mirror released new single, "We All Are", which marked their comeback after a two month hiatus.
+On 10 October 2022, Mirror released the new single, "We All Are", marking their comeback after a two-month hiatus.
 At the 2022 Ultimate Song Chart Awards Presentation, Mirror won the Best Group Gold Award for the first time, and My Favourite Group Award for the second year in a row.

-On 8 January 2023, Mirror was invited by internationally renowned DJ, Alan Walker, to perform as special guest at his Hong Kong concert, as part of his Walkerverse tour.

-Global Debut

-On 17 March 2023, Mirror made their official global debut with the release of their first English single, "Rumours".